treeben77/rblx-open-cloud/docs/source/datastore.rst

     Class for interacting with the Ordered DataStore API for a specific Ordered DataStore.

-    .. versionadded:: 1.1
+    .. versionadded:: 1.2

     .. warning::

         This class is not designed to be created by users.
-It is returned by :meth:`Universe.get_ordered_data_store`.
+It is returned by :meth:`Experince.get_ordered_data_store`.

     .. attribute:: name